- May 21, 2025

 JDM: Japanese Drift Master was developed by Gaming Factory.

-JDM: Japanese Drift Master is a single player game.
+JDM: Japanese Drift Master is a single player game with multiplayer support.